 Although National Canine Health Testing Week is largely about appropriate health testing, it also stresses that there are many other important factors for breeders when choosing two potential mates, such as genetic diversity, temperament, and the dogs’ family history.

-The Kennel Club’s Facebook page can be found here and its Twitter account.
+Follow The Kennel Club’s Facebook page and Twitter account.